iainurquhart/catshit/README.md

 Insert the `catshit` folder to your `system/third_party` folder and activate the accessory.

+### Usage

-The function it gives is ONLY available when editing categories on the publish page, simply double click the `Image Category` field and up will pop the file manager. et voila.
+The function it gives is **ONLY** available when editing categories on the publish page, simply double click the `Image Category` field and up will pop the file manager. et voila.